Jurina Matsui: In sports

 After playing the role of a pro-wrestling fighter in AKB48 Group drama Tōfu Pro Wrestling, Matsui was appointed as the special ambassador of the New Japan Pro-Wrestling Wrestle Kingdom 12 in Tokyo Dome in 2017.
 In 2018, Matsui was awarded the Special Award by Tokyo Sports Pro-Wrestling Awards for sharing the wonders of professional wrestling to idol fans and her passion for the sport through her role and social media accounts.
 Matsui eventually started to be involved in other sports events.
 In September 2019, Matsui was appointed as an official supporter of combat sport event ONE Championship: Century held in Tokyo.
 In November, Matsui was appointed as a support ambassador B.League professional basketball team, San-en NeoPhoenix.
 She stated to have been interested in the team after watching their game in April.
 In October 2020, Matsui attended the lighting ceremony for Saga Horse Racetrack's night game as one of special judges in the naming of the event.
 Matsui occasionally served as a guest narrator in various sports promotions including Pro Wrestling Noah and WWE.

 Radio

 On April 6, 2019, Matsui started the broadcasting of her first regular radio program titled "Koe no Koibito Matsui Jurina desu supported by Simeji" (声の恋人 松井珠理奈です supported by Simeji) on CBC Radio.
 The program aired every Saturday at 19:30 JST and ended on December 28.

 YouTube channel

 In October 2020, Matsui launched her official YouTube channel.
 During the first live streaming on November 1, Matsui chose "Jurina House" as the name for the channel out of approximately 80 suggestions received from Japanese and overseas fans.

+Personal life

+On January 1, 2026, Matsui and Boys and Men member Tatsunori Tsujimoto announced that they are getting married on the same month after dating for three years.